 The Jehovah Witnesses hold many beliefs that go against what the Bible teaches.
-But their greatest fallacies have to do with the Godhead, the nature of Christ and the person-hood of Holy Spirit.
-The JW’s don’t believe the Godhead consists of three persons who are equal.
+But their greatest fallacies have to do with the Godhead, the nature of Christ and the person-hood of the Holy Spirit.
+The main difference between the Jehovah Witnesses and other Christian denomination is that the Jehovah Witnesses don’t believe in the concept of the Godhead.
 They believe instead that Jehovah is the supreme being and Jesus is his first created being who existed in a pre-human state as the Archangel Michael.
 And they teach that the Holy Spirit is merely an energy or force.

-The JW’s teachings regarding Christ are contrary to the teaching of the New Testament in which Jesus is revealed as the Eternal Creator and not a created being (John 1:1–4).
+The Jehovah Witnesses teachings regarding Christ are contrary to the teaching of the New Testament in which Jesus is revealed as the Eternal Creator and not a created being (John 1:1–4).
 To deny the deity of Christ and the person-hood of the Holy Spirit is to deny the Christian faith.

--The Father calls Jesus God “But unto the Son he saith, Thy throne, O God, is for ever and ever: a scepter of righteousness is the scepter of thy kingdom” (Hebrews 1:8).
+- The Father calls Jesus God.
+“But unto the Son, he saith, Thy throne, O God, is for ever and ever: a sceptre of righteousness is the sceptre of thy kingdom” (Hebrews 1:8).

 Therefore, by considering the primary definitions of God, and seeing that Jesus fits every one of those definitions, we can conclude that Jesus is indeed the eternal God.

 Also, the scriptures teach that the Holy Spirit is the third divine person of the Godhead.
 Though a spirit, He has all the characteristics of a separate person.
 Jesus promised before His ascension that He was sending another helper; “paraclete” is the Greek word that signifies a multi-sided personal ministry.